 Genetically modifying food is a relatively recent development and its safety data is not fully established.
+Genetically Modified Organisms, or GMOs, mean that the food source has been modified at the genetic level (recombinant DNA) to possess characteristics that will make production quicker and more cost efficient.
 Instead of being part of the big food corporations’ experimental subjects, why not enjoy food the way mother nature intended?
 Free of any genetical modifications.
 This is reason why non-organic version of fruits are typically larger, more colorful and cost less.

 Neurotoxins based chemicals designed to kill insects and pesticides are commonly used in most non-organic farming.
 They are used very liberally and in large amounts.
 Meaning, that it’s nearly impossible to wash off, because they are deeply present in the skins and pores of the produce themselves.
 The best way to avoid consuming neurotoxins, is to consume products that are certified to not have them in the first place.

 3. Organic Foods are never exposed to irradiation

 Food irradiation is designed to save cost and kill off pathogenic microorganisms.
 Unfortunately, this application will also eliminate the friendly, naturally-occurring microorganisms that contribute to the overall nutrition.
 It will seem that Food irradiation is for the safety of the consumer, however, there is a twist.
 One of the most common reasons for this process to take occur is to extend the shelf life of the produce

 4. Organic Farming is better for the environment